 - Press cookie dough evenly into prepared cast iron skillet.

-- Bake for about 20-24 minutes, or until cookie is lightly browned across the top.
+- Bake for about 20-24 minutes, or until cookie is lightly browned across the top and looks set in the middle.
 Remove from oven and allow to cool for several minutes before slicing and serving (be careful, skillet will be hot!).

 Equipment Recommendations